-“We have developed a philosophy that relapsed neuroblastoma can be a chronic disease,” says John Maris, M.D., chief of the Division of Oncology and director of the Center for Childhood Cancer Research at CHOP.
+“We have developed a philosophy that relapsed neuroblastoma can be a chronic disease,” says John Maris, M.D., director of the Center for Childhood Cancer Research at CHOP.
 “Even though there is not a known cure for relapsed neuroblastoma at this point, there are ways to treat it that can get the disease under control and give the child an outstanding quality of life.”

 The Refractory Neuroblastoma team has already made an incredible difference in Shayla’s life.
 She, her mom and her older sister Savannah recently moved to New Jersey, in large part to be closer to CHOP.
 And although Shayla’s condition is still very serious, the frequent blood transfusions, debilitating side effects and long hospital stays are a thing of the past.

 “She’s like a regular 6-year-old,” Jennifer says.
 “She’s able to go out and play and go to concerts and go to school.
 She’s a rambunctious little girl, full of energy.
 And every day that I have her in my life, I have CHOP to thank.”